Rody-Kirwan/form-validation/README.md

 In my opnion form state should largely be ephemeral and is much simpler managed in component-state.
 For this project I tried to focus on building:

   - Solid scalable application foundation / file structure
-  - A validation solution (that requires some work
+  - A validation solution (that definitely requires some work)
   - A clear GIT commit history to make process as transparent as possible
   - And a final lightweight artifact

-However I will branch from this to create a quick redux implementation as an example.
+I will branch from this to create a quick redux implementation as an example.
-There is also still significant work needed on styling / refactoring etc.
+There is also still significant work needed on styling / refactoring / unit testing etc.

 To run:
   - Node > v10 => `npm start` (Probably works on > v8)